Metric uniformization of morphisms of Berkovich curves: Radialization theorems

 \subsubsection{Normal coverings}

 Normal coverings of nice compact curves can be studied by splitting.

 \begin{theor} Assume that $f\:Y\to X$ is a normal covering of nice compact curves.
-Then any skeleton $\Gamma=(\Gamma_Y,\Gamma_X)$ is radializing and, in addition, $n_f(y)\in p^\bfN$ for any $y\in Y\setminus\Gamma_Y$. \end{theor} \begin{proof} By Lemma~\ref{composnicelem}, it suffices to prove this assertion in two cases: $f$ is radicial, and $f$ is a ramified Galois covering.
-The first case is obvious, since $n_f$ is constant and equals to a power of $p$.
+Then any skeleton $\Gamma=(\Gamma_Y,\Gamma_X)$ is radializing. \end{theor} \begin{proof} By Lemmas~\ref{composnicelem} and \ref{translem}, it suffices to prove this assertion in two cases: $f$ is radicial, and $f$ is a ramified Galois covering.
+The first case is obvious, since $n_f$ is a constant power of $p$.
 So, we can assume that $f$ is a ramified Galois covering.
-For any connected component $D$ of $Y\setminus\Gamma_Y$ the induced morphism $f_D\:D\to f(D)$ is a Galois covering whose Galois group $G_D$ can be identified with a subgroup of $G=\Gal(Y/X)$, the decomposition group of $D$.
-In particular, Corollary~\ref{Gcor} implies that $f_D$ is radial, $|G_D|=p^m$ and $n_f(y)\in p^\bfN$ for any $y\in D$.
+For any connected component $D$ of $Y\setminus\Gamma_Y$ the induced morphism $f_D\:D\to f(D)$ is a Galois covering whose Galois group $G_D$ can be identified with a subgroup of $G=\Gal(Y/X)$ called the decomposition group of $D$.
+In particular, Corollary~\ref{Gcor} implies that $f_D$ is radial and $|G_D|=p^m$.

 To show that $\Gamma$ is radializing, it suffices to prove that if $D$ and $E$ are connected components of $Y\setminus\Gamma_Y$ with the same limit point in $\Gamma_Y$ then the radial morphisms $f_D$ and $f_E$ have the same profile function.
 Since $G_D$ is a $p$-group, it can be embedded into a $p$-Sylow subgroup $H$ of $G$.
 Factor $f$ as $Y\stackrel{a}\to Y/H\stackrel{b}\to X$ and note that $b$ induces an isomorphism $a(D)\toisom f(D)$ since $H$ contains the decomposition group of $D$.
 Thus, the radial morphisms $f_D$ and $a_D\:D\to a(D)$ are isomorphic, and hence have the same profile.